ProzorroUKR/openprocurement.api/docs/source/overview.rst

 Overview
 ========

-The Open Procurement `Open EU` procedure is plugin to `Open Procurement API
+The Open Procurement `ESCO` procedure is plugin to `Open Procurement API
 <http://api-docs.openprocurement.org/>`_ software.

 REST-ful interface to plugin is in line with core software design principles.